Put These 6 Benefits of a HIIT Workout to Work for You

 For individuals with high blood pressure, HIIT has been shown to help lower blood pressure and reduce heart rate.
 A HIIT workout can be an effective component of your treatment plan to improve heart health.
 For individuals with normal blood pressure, it can help maintain healthy blood flow.

-Research has found that HIIT can improve the heart’s structure, like chamber enlargement.
+Research has found that HIIT can improve the heart's structure, for example chamber enlargement.
 That means better cardiac output, or how much blood the heart is able to pump to the muscles with each beat.

 5.Preserve Muscle Mass